maximilianone/Tutorials/tutorials/iot-edge-extension-helm/iot-edge-extension-helm.md

   - How to create and use deployment parameters for your extension service
   - How create semantic versioning for your extension service

 The creation of an extension service is a two steps operation.
-The first step consist in the creation of a container image and store it into a 3rd party container registry, as described in the tutorial [Create Extension Service Container Image](iot-edge-extension-registry).
+The first step consist in the creation of a container image and store it into a 3rd party container registry, as described in the tutorial

 The second step consists in the creation of a new Helm solution (chart), and store the created chart in the cloud of **SAP IoT Edge**.